RedBeardLab/rediSQL/README.md

 $ cargo build --release
 ```

-At this point you should have the `.so` inside the `target/release/` directory.
+At this point, you should have the `.so` inside the `target/release/` directory.

 Now launch Redis with the module load will looks similarly to this: